farhankhot/Video-Frame-Annotator/README.md

 # Video-Frame-Annotator
-This is a Python program that allows you to view images from a specified directory and save information about them to a text file.
+This is a Python script that allows you to view images from a specified directory and save information about them to a text file.
 This is assuming your file structure is something like
 ```
 x/
 ├── y1/